 Friday, we decided not to go into the city hustle and bustle and take the hop on hop off boat.
 The boat ride took us up the River Thames a 215-mile-long river in England which runs through the heart of London.
-To our surprise, we again meet some amazing people on the boat from all over the world.
+To our surprise, we again met some fantastic people on the boat from all over the world.
 A couple from Japan who loved LingoHut and went home to share us with their friends and family.
 We have received some lovely notes.
-As well as the family from Portuguese that loves the opportunity to learn Hebrew, the father had just gotten a job in Israel.
-On the boat the views were beautiful, the people around us so friendly and the skipper of the boat a true captain.
+As well as the family from Portuguese that relishes the opportunity to learn Hebrew, the father had just gotten a job in Israel.
+On the boat the views were beautiful, the people around us so friendly and the skipper of the boat a real captain.

 What I learned in London is that tourists are as valuable as locals at getting the word out about our global language project.
 I usually stay away from tourist traps and head into neighborhoods to share with locals the gift of communication, but I might do it differently from now on.
 Thank you, London for opening my eyes to a new view to getting the message out, next stop Paris.